AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RefSemanticType/README.md

 RefSemanticType Class
 =====================
-AutomationML 2.1 APIThis class is a CAEXWrapper for the CAEX element 'RefSemantic' used in an [AttributeType][1].
+This class is a CAEXWrapper for the CAEX element 'RefSemantic' used in an [AttributeType][1].

 Inheritance Hierarchy